machal/cssmine-content/css3-background-size.md

 Take a look at a live example at [codepen.io/machal/pen/cmpjE](<http://codepen.io/machal/pen/cmpjE>).

-And do not forget that background width or height is based on the setting of the [background-origin](<css3-background-origin.md>) property.
-Thus, by default the `padding-box` and `background-size` properties are calculated either from the inner edge or from the content of an element.
+And do not forget that background width and height are based on the setting of the [background-origin](<css3-background-origin.md>) property.
+Thus, by default the `padding-box` and `background-size` properties are calculated either from the inner edge or from the content of the element.

 ### Multiple Background Images